Private Educational Loans

 Montclair State University does not endorse particular private loan providers.
-The list of lenders on ELMSelect are lenders that have successfully conducted business with Montclair State University in the past.
+The list of lenders are lenders that have successfully conducted business with Montclair State University in the past.
 Neither Montclair State University nor the Office of Student Financial Aid promote, endorse or recommend any of these loan products or lenders by including them on the list.
 You have the right to select the private educational lender of your choice.